 Sweet and fragrant strawberries and crumbly almond shortbread are a perfect match in this strawberry almond tart – a wonderfully simple and delicious Spring dessert.
+Gluten free friendly.

 for the almond crust/crumble:

-1 cup all-purpose flour¹
+- 1 cup all-purpose flour ¹

-1 cup finely-ground almond flour
+- 1 cup finely-ground almond flour

-1/2 cup organic cane sugar
+- 1/2 cup organic cane sugar

-1 tsp kosher salt
+- 1 tsp kosher salt

-10 Tbsp cold unsalted butter, cubed
+- 10 Tbsp cold unsalted butter, cubed

-1 Tbsp whole milk
+- 1 Tbsp whole milk

 - In a medium mixing bowl, whisk together the flour, almond flour, sugar, and salt.

-Use your fingers to incorporate the butter into the flour mixture, until it resembles chunky, pea-sized crumbs.
+- Use your fingers to incorporate the butter into the flour mixture, until it resembles chunky, pea-sized crumbs.
 Stir in the milk until evenly combined.
 The crumbs should stick together when pressed between your fingers.

-Press two thirds of the crust mixture into the bottom of a 4×13 inch fluted tart pan (preferably with a removable bottom).
+- Press two thirds of the crust mixture into the bottom of a 4×13 inch fluted tart pan (preferably with a removable bottom).
 Use gentle but firm pressure, and start with the bottom and work your way up the edges.

-Meanwhile, in a medium mixing bowl, stir together the chopped strawberries, sugar, vanilla, and lemon juice until combined.
+- Meanwhile, in a medium mixing bowl, stir together the chopped strawberries, sugar, vanilla, and lemon juice until combined.
 Let sit at room temperature while the crust mixture is chilling.

-When ready to bake, preheat the oven to 350℉.
+- When ready to bake, preheat the oven to 350℉.

-Place the tart pan on a rimmed baking sheet to catch any drips or overflow, and bake for 45-50 minutes, until the strawberry filling just begins to bubble, and the crumble topping is golden.
+- Place the tart pan on a rimmed baking sheet to catch any drips or overflow, and bake for 45-50 minutes, until the strawberry filling just begins to bubble, and the crumble topping is golden.

-Remove from the oven and let cool for at least 30 minutes before carefully removing from the tart pan and slicing.
+- Remove from the oven and let cool for at least 30 minutes before carefully removing from the tart pan and slicing.
 You may need to (carefully) run a thin knife around the removable bottom edge of the pan to release the tart.

 ¹ Make it gluten free: Use an all-purpose gluten free flour blend instead of the all-purpose flour.